traefik/traefik/README.md

 You can find the complete documentation at [https://docs.traefik.io](https://docs.traefik.io).
 A collection of contributions around Traefik can be found at [https://awesome.traefik.io](https://awesome.traefik.io).

+:warning: If you're testing out v2, please ensure you are using the [v2 documentation](https://docs.traefik.io/v2.0/).

 ## Support

 To get community support, you can: